nexusGM/SNHU-Computer-Science-Portfolio/README.md

 - To interpret user needs I reviewed the current code provided and reviewed and researched the software requirements provided.
 If I were to do this project with real people I would have conducted thorough research, including user surveys, interviews, and usability testing.
 I would also have considered feedback from stakeholders to understand their requirements and preferences.
 Based on this information, I incorporated features and functionality into the software design that aligned with the users' needs, ensuring that the software provided a solution to their specific problems.

 - I followed a systematic approach to software design, including defining the problem statement, identifying requirements, creating a high-level architecture, and breaking it down into smaller components.
 I also utilized techniques such as UML diagrams, flowcharts, and pseudocode to visualize the design and ensure that it met the requirements.

+---

+### CS-320 Software Test Automation & QA
+#### Testing Using JUnit

+##### Code That is Functional and Secure

+- To ensure that my code, program, or software is functional and secure, I can use various testing techniques such as unit testing, integration testing, system testing, and security testing.
+I can also use tools such as code analyzers, debuggers, and code coverage tools to identify and fix errors, vulnerabilities, and bugs in my code.
+I can also follow coding standards and best practices to write clean, maintainable, and secure code.

+##### Interpreting User Needs and Integrating Them

+- To interpret user needs and incorporate them into a program, I can use methods such as requirements analysis, user stories, use cases, and scenarios.
+I can also communicate with the users and stakeholders to elicit their feedback and expectations.
+I can also use prototyping and user testing to validate and refine my design and implementation.

+##### The Approach to Design

+- To approach designing software, I can use various software engineering models and methodologies such as waterfall, agile, or spiral.
+I can also use design principles and patterns to create a modular, reusable, and scalable architecture.
+I can also use diagrams and documentation to communicate and document my design decisions and rationale.

+---

+### CS-255 System Analysis and Design
+#### Testing Using JUnit

+##### Project Summary and Problem Solved

+- The DriverPass project involved designing a system for a client called DriverPass.
+They wanted a system to facilitate the reservation and management of driving test appointments.
+I successfully created various UML diagrams, including use case, activity, sequence, and class diagrams, to represent the system's functionalities and structure.

+##### Potential Revisions

+- If I had to revise one part of my work, I would focus on improving the clarity and completeness of the system requirements.
+Providing more detailed and explicit requirements would enhance the accuracy and effectiveness of the system design.

+##### Interpreting User Needs

+- To interpret the user's needs, I thoroughly analyzed the client's business requirements document and actively communicated with stakeholders to gather additional information.
+I then translated those needs into concrete system features and incorporated them into the UML diagrams.
+Considering the user's needs is crucial because it ensures that the system is designed to fulfill their requirements and provides a positive user experience.

+##### The Approach

+- When approaching software design, I follow a systematic approach that includes understanding the problem domain, conducting thorough analysis, and utilizing appropriate design principles and techniques.
+In the future, I would continue to leverage techniques such as requirement gathering, prototyping, iterative design, and user feedback to refine and optimize the system design.
+Additionally, employing agile methodologies and collaborating closely with stakeholders and developers would contribute to a successful system design process.